 Are you someone living with diabetes?
 Are you a caretaker for someone living with diabetes?
 If yes, then you will have to engage in careful planning and research on following a proper diet plan.
 Mostly, doctors say that the first meal of the day is the most important one.
 This is because this meal will help set the trends for the overall blood sugar levels in the body.
 If the first meal, that is the breakfast, is a high-carb or a sugary one, the overall blood glucose management for the day could likely go haywire.

 Nutritionists also request that people living with diabetes ensure that they are eating a healthy breakfast to avoid any unnecessary complications throughout the day.
 They strongly advise against any fruit juices, tea or coffee with sugar, milk supplements like bournvita (since it is also made of sugar), etc in the morning.
 If that is the case, then what do people with diabetes have as a healthy meal?
-There are several options to choose from – dalia is one of them
+There are several options to choose from – dalia is one of them.
+Lets read more about benfits of dalia for diabetes.

 Among the several breakfast options, most of them are high in carbs.
 The breakfast that we usually eat – poha, upma, sandwich, bread and jam, etc can spike the blood sugar levels very fast.
 Options that would not only help keep the blood sugars levels in check but also suffice as adequate nutrition is important.
 Dalia is a highly nutritious grain that is eaten and digested very easily by anyone, even a person dealing with diabetes.
+Dalia is considered to be a healthy food option for people with Diabetes.
+The G.I. of Dalia is low, which ensures a slow release of glucose into the blood; therefore, Dalia helps you to control your blood sugar level..
 Before westernization and the hype surrounding oats, dalia was commonly eaten for breakfast in many Indian households.
 How is dalia good for diabetes?
 Let’s read on to find out.

 The official name for dalia is bulgur wheat.
 It is a type of whole wheat grain and cereal that consists of a hint of a nutty flavor.
 It is most commonly consumed as a breakfast or any light meal.
 Even when people are sick, dalia is a good choice as it is easily digested and not too heavy on the stomach.
 You can add milk, vegetables, etc to dalia and consume it for your breakfast.
 The reason why dalia is good for diabetes is that it is a whole grain that is hulled, not refined.
 This makes it one of the healthiest forms of wheat one can consume.